bradbell/xrst/sphinx/test_out/code_cmd.rst

 Each code command ends with
 a line containing the second version of the command; i.e., ``{xrst_code}``.
 Hence there must be an even number of code commands.
-If the back quote character \` appears before or after the ``{xrst_code``, it is not a command but rather normal input text.
-This is useful when referring to this command in documentation.

 .. meta::
    :keywords: language